What is The Difference between Ovarian Cysts and PCOS?

 - Whether or not you have been through menopause

-Cysts often disappear without intervention or treatment, but in the more serious cases, such as if they are large or potentially cancerous, a surgical procedure will be used to remove the cysts.
+Cysts often disappear without intervention or treatment, but in the more serious cases, such as if they are large or potentially cancerous, a procedure will be used to surgically remove the ovarian cysts.